 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding of numerical values (second revision).
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

+Indian Standard

+INTERCONNECTING BUS-BARS FOR a.c.
+VOLTAGE ABOVE 1 kV UP TO AND INCLUDING 36 kV — SPECIFICATION

+( First Revision )

 1 SCOPE

-1.1 This standard relates to ac interconnecting bus-bars and bus ducts (other than by cables) having rated voltage above 1 kV up to and including 36 kV, open or enclosed type which are part of ac electrical power systems and used as external connections between terminals of equipment.
+1.1 This standard relates to ac interconnecting bus-bars and bus ducts (other than by cables) having rated voltage above 1 kV up to and including 36 kV, open or enclosed type which are part of a.c. electrical power systems and used as external connections between terminals of equipment.
 These are composed of metals such as copper or aluminium with air, oil/ compound, solid or semisolid materials as insulation.
 This standard also covers enclosures, support structure, etc, associated with bus-bars arrangement.

-1.2 Insulators, bushings and cables, etc, which may be used with bus-bar assemblies are not covered in this standard.
+1.2 Insulators, bushings and cables, etc which may be used with bus-bar assemblies are not covered in this standard.

 1.3 This standard does not cover bus-bars forming part of factory built switchgear assemblies and also bus-bars used in outdoor switch yards.